nikpocuca/MatrixVariate.jl/README.md

 ![](/docs/src/src/nnorm.png)

 ## Documentation
-The [package documentation](https://nikpocuca.github.io/MatrixVariate.jl/) is very small as the test is fairly straight forward, it contains only one main function and one for plotting.
+The [package documentation](https://nikpocuca.github.io/MatrixVariate.jl/) is currently brief as the test is fairly straight forward, it contains only one main function and one for plotting.

 ## Citing  MatrixVariate.jl